Gil80/DevOps-Exercises/wideops/wordpress/README.md

-# Construct an autoscaling solution on GKE for node application
+# Construct an autoscaling solution on GKE for a node application

-TL;DR

-* I was able to deploy the node app
-* It is accessible via HTTP
-* It is communicating with MongoDB
-* Autoscaling is applied
-* HTTPS is not enabled

 ## Requirements

-1. Mongodb replicaset installed on 3 **instances (not gke)** - master,slave,arbiter
+1. Mongodb replicaset installed on 3 **instances (not gke)** - master, slave & arbiter
 2. Nodeapp code should be updated to use the replicaset instead of a single server
 3. Nodeapp should be deployed on GKE with autoscaling and should scale from 2 to 10 pods.
 4. Nodeapp should be exposed with an ingress with http and https (self-signed certificate can be used for https)